kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 The plot shows a system of grid lines that correspond to non spatial axes. and it will be no surprise that the graticule is a rectangular system.
-The example follows the same recipe as the previous and it shows how one selects the required plot axes in a FITS file.
+The example follows the same recipe as the previous ones and it shows how one selects the required plot axes in a FITS file.
 The axes are set with :meth:`maputils.FITSimage.set_imageaxes` with two numbers.
 The first axis of a set